Exporting Medical Devices

-Certificates to Foreign Governments are the most frequently requested type of export certificate, but export certificates may also be requested when exporting devices under sections 801(e)(1) and 802 of the FD&C Act or when exporting non-clinical research-use-only devices.
+A Certificate to Foreign Government is the most frequently requested type of export certificate, but a Certificate of Exportability may also be requested when exporting devices under sections 801(e)(1) and 802 of the FD&C Act or when exporting Non-Clinical Research-Use-Only devices.

 Please note that, in order to obtain a certificate, the product must be exported from the U.S.

 In November 2012 and March 2013, CDRH launched the first two phases of its CDRH Export Certification and Tracking System (CECATS).
 CECATS is a new voluntary electronic system that allows manufacturers and initial importers to request export documents online as an alternative to paper submissions.
 CECATS offers several benefits, including a reduction in certificate processing time, savings on material and mailing costs for paper applications, real-time validation of firm-specific data, and status updates of the request.
-During the first phase of the CECATS launch, the system was only available for Certificates to Foreign Governments requests.
-In March 2013, the second phase of CECATS was launched, making it available for the voluntary submission of requests for certificates of exportability under sections 801(e)(1) and 802 of the FD&C Act.
+During the first phase of the CECATS launch, the system was only available for Certificate to Foreign Government requests.
+In March 2013, the second phase of CECATS was launched, making it available for the voluntary submission of requests for a Certificate of Exportability under sections 801(e)(1) and 802 of the FD&C Act.

-In February 2014, CDRH made a series of enhancements to CECATS that responded to user feedback.
+In February and May 2014, CDRH made a series of enhancements to CECATS that responded to user feedback.

 CECATS may be accessed after logging into the FDA Unified Registration and Listing Systems (FURLS).
 Firms must have a FURLS account ID and password to access this system.
 Consult the “New User” section of the FURLS website for instructions on setting up an account.

-CDRH will hold online training sessions about CECATS via Adobe Connect on February 25th and March 25th 2014from 1:30 - 3:00 p.m.
+CDRH will hold an online training session about CECATS submissions of Export Permit Letters and Simple Notifications via Adobe Connect on February 10th, 2015, from 2:00 – 3:30 p.m.
 (EST).
 Advanced registration is not necessary, but we encourage participants to test their connection prior to the webinar.
 Participants will not be able to enter the meeting until the host has logged in on the day of the event.